 Absolutely.
-The Kids Corner offers interactive activities for multiple age groups, including storytelling, book-making, and games.
+The Kids Corner offers activities for multiple age groups.
 Certified childcare providers will be on hand to offer professional supervision and guidance.

-The Kids Corner runs twice: 10 am – 12 pm and 1 pm – 3 pm.

 The library coffee shop, located on the first floor of the building, offers a variety of sandwiches, salads, pastries, bottled beverages, espresso, and more.

 There are many ways you can support our program.
-Money donations can be made by check or through secure online transactions (see our website).
+Money donations can be made by check payable to our parent organization, Hannon Library.
 We also welcome any interested volunteers to help with the event.
-If you represent a business or organization, consider becoming a sponsor.
+If you represent a business or organization, please consider becoming a sponsor.

 Contact festival organizers at Hannon Library: 541-552-6816, firstname.lastname@example.org